RuiFSP/100-days-of-code/r1-log.md

  - if/else, nested if/else, if/elif /else, multiple if
  - and, or, not

-The end project is [Tip Calculator](https://github.com/RuiFSP/100-days-of-code/tree/master/Projects/Day3)
+The end project is [TreasureIsland](https://github.com/RuiFSP/100-days-of-code/tree/master/Projects/Day3)